-How States are Changing Workers’ Comp Laws
+How States Like Colorado Are Changing Workers’ Comp Laws

 Workers’ Comps systems are controlled by individual state governments, so ProPublica decided to investigate each state, and discovered that many states have been “dismantling” their workers’ comp systems, “denying injured workers help when they need it most and shifting the cost of work-related disabilities onto public programs like Social Security and Disability Insurance.”

 What’s happening in Colorado?